wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 = Features =
 <ol>
+<li>Disable a plugin individually.</li>
 <li>Has a simple settings page to disable any type of update.</li>
-<li>Has extra settings like remove the "updates" page, remove WordPress core version, or disable background updates. </li>
+<li>Has extra settings like remove the "updates" page, remove WordPress core version, or disable background updates.</li>
-<li>Disable All Updates setting disables update e-mails, debug e-mails, and more. </li>
+<li>Disable all update setting disables update e-mails, debug e-mails, and more.</li>
 <li>Has a link to Support, FAQ, Settings, and the Tutorial.</li>
 </ol>